w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Timeline

 We expect to publish the First Public Working Draft of WCAG 3.0 in 2020.
 We expect the final WCAG 3.0 standard to be completed after 2022.

+## Who develops WCAG 3

+The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/GL/)), the AG WG Silver Task Force, and the Silver Community Group.
+These Groups are part of the World Wide Web Consortium ([W3C](http://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).

+We welcome your [comments](/standards-guidelines/wcag/commenting/) on the WCAG 3 Working Drafts.

+Opportunities for contributing more directly to WCAG and other WAI work are introduced in [[Participating in WAI]](/about/participating/).